Childhood trauma therapy for adults

 10. Always blaming yourself, even when it’s not your fault

-Healing starts with feeling safe, both emotionally and mentally.
 Once that safety is in place, therapy can help you explore the past, release old pain, and build healthier ways to connect.
+When childhood trauma is part of your story, having a grounded and supportive space allows you to begin processing what happened with clarity and compassion.

 Contact us